As promised here are the words for your unlimited use.

 Sometimes Gloria would lick his nose and make him giggle.
 Glen was glad that Gloria was with him.

 I have seen a man on Glendon Street who likes to juggle bagels.
 Really!
-It doesn't matter what type or flavor of bagel either.
+It does not matter what type or flavor of bagel either.

 It could be an old bagel, a new bagel, a large bagel, or a small bagel.